Island Climate Update

 A monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.

-As of 16 December, the 30-day NINO3.4 Index (in the central equatorial Pacific) was -0.27˚C, in the neutral range.
-The 30-day NINO1+2 Index (in the eastern Pacific) was +0.28˚C, also within the neutral range.
-The 30-day relative Niño 3.4 Index (RONI) was -0.75˚C, reflective of the central equatorial Pacific being significantly cooler than the average of the global tropics.
+As of 17 March, the 30-day NINO3.4 Index (in the central equatorial Pacific) was -0.02˚C, in the neutral range.
+The 30-day relative Niño 3.4 Index (RONI) was -0.52˚C, reflective of the central equatorial Pacific being significantly cooler than the average of the global tropics.
+However, the RONI is also moving rapidly toward the ENSO-neutral range.

-The Southern Oscillation Index (SOI) was on the La Niña side of the neutral range during October-December (+0.7), while the December value was +1.0 (on the La Niña threshold), a significant increase since last month.
+The Southern Oscillation Index (SOI) was in the La Niña range during January-March (+0.5), while the March value was +0.9 (in the La Niña range).

-During January-March, model guidance favours an enhancement in convective forcing over the western Pacific and Maritime Continent, consistent with La Niña-like patterns.
-This may lead to enhanced rainfall for some island groups such as Palau, Guam, Northern Marianas, Federated States of Micronesia, Marshall Islands, and the Solomon Islands east to Niue (see pages 6-7 for more information).
+During April-June, model guidance favours an enhancement in convective forcing over the western Pacific and Melanesia, collocated with the warmest sea-surface temperatures and position of the SPCZ.
+This may lead to enhanced rainfall for some island groups such as Guam, the Northern Marianas, and southern Papua New Guinea east to Vanuatu.
+However, drier than normal conditions are likely to persist for some island groups along the equator (see pages 6-7 for more information).

 Download